 “The IRS expects nonprofits to exist for the public good and not to be created or operated for the benefit, financial or otherwise, of a private individual.
 Violation of these doctrines can result in heavy taxation and/or loss of nonprofit status.”
 Board Source.

-As listed in our previous blog post that lists the various types of 501 status options, 501(c)(3) nonprofits are not allowed to be involved in any political campaign intervention.
+The previous chapter lists the various types of 501 status options, 501(c)(3) nonprofits are not allowed to be involved in any political campaign intervention.
 You may provide voter education or review of issues presented by ALL candidates.
 However, you are not to directly or indirectly support any one candidate or party for political office.
 Lobbying activities, however, can be MINIMALLY conducted.

 Diligence in annual return filings is critical.
 The IRS can revoke your exemption status simply as a result of failing to file your annual returns two years in a row.
 They also reserve the right to impose penalties for filing late.
 You may not owe taxes, but the late filing standard penalty is $20 per day, with a maximum penalty of $10,000.
 Failure to file after 3 consecutive years will result in 501 exemption revocation on the third missed return due date.
 501’s revoked between 2010 and 2017 impacted over 98,000 organizations.
 This also means these organizations have to reapply and may face additional filing fees.